AdamBoley/Project-Beergate/README.md

 Medium article on apply widgets to AllAuth templates - https://gavinwiener.medium.com/modifying-django-allauth-forms-6eb19e77ef56

-The HTML class 'opaque-overlay' and the associated CSS style rules, which is used to darken off the main background image, was taken verbatim from [bootstrap-experimentation](https://github.com/AdamBoley/bootstrap-experimentation), the repository set up to code along with the Code Institute Building With Bootstap videos.
+The idea of darkening off the main background image is not original and was taken from [bootstrap-experimentation](https://github.com/AdamBoley/bootstrap-experimentation), the repository set up to code along with the Code Institute Building With Bootstap videos.
+A different method had to be used to implement this, but the walkthrough videos gave the idea.

 https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp - for a custom scrollbar

+https://stackoverflow.com/questions/21938028/how-can-i-get-a-favicon-to-show-up-in-my-django-app - for applying a favicon to a Django project

+https://favicon.io/ - for generating a favicon